grafana/grafana/docs/sources/developers/plugins/backend/plugin-protocol.md

 # Plugin protocol

-There’s a physical wire protocol that Grafana server uses to communicate with backend plugins.
-This is the contract between Grafana and backend plugins, that must be agreed upon for Grafana and a backend plugin to be able to communicate with each other.
-The plugin protocol is built on [gRPC](https://grpc.io/) and is defined in [Protocol Buffers (a.k.a., protobuf)](https://developers.google.com/protocol-buffers).
+The Grafana server uses a physical wire protocol to communicate with backend plugins.
+This protocol establishes a contract between Grafana and backend plugins to allow them to communicate with each other.

+## Developing with the plugin protocol

-We advise for backend plugins to not be implemented directly against this protocol.
-Instead, prefer to use the [Grafana Plugin SDK for Go]({{< relref "grafana-plugin-sdk-for-go/" >}}) that implements this protocol and provides higher level APIs.
+We strongly recommend that backend plugin development not be implemented directly against the protocol.
+Instead, we prefer that you use the [Grafana Plugin SDK for Go]({{< relref "grafana-plugin-sdk-for-go/" >}}) that implements this protocol and provides higher-level APIs.

+If you choose to develop against the plugin protocol directly, you can do so using [Protocol Buffers (that is, protobufs)](https://developers.google.com/protocol-buffers) with [gRPC](https://grpc.io/).

+The plugin protocol protobufs are available in the [GitHub repository](https://github.com/grafana/grafana-plugin-sdk-go/blob/master/proto/backend.proto).

+{{% admonition type="note" %}}
-The plugin protocol is available in the [GitHub repository](https://github.com/grafana/grafana-plugin-sdk-go/blob/master/proto/backend.proto).
-The plugin protocol lives in the [Grafana Plugin SDK for Go]({{< relref "grafana-plugin-sdk-for-go/" >}}) since Grafana itself uses parts of the SDK as a dependency.
+The plugin protocol lives in the [Grafana Plugin SDK for Go]({{< relref "grafana-plugin-sdk-for-go/" >}}) because Grafana itself uses parts of the SDK as a dependency.
+{{% /admonition %}}

 ## Versioning

-Additions of services, messages and fields in the latest version of the plugin protocol are expected to happen, but should not introduce any breaking changes.
-If breaking changes to the plugin protocol is needed, a new major version of the plugin protocol will be created and released together with a new major Grafana release.
-Grafana will then support both the old and the new plugin protocol for some time to make sure existing backend plugins continue to work.
+From time to time, Grafana will offer additions of services, messages, and fields in the latest version of the plugin protocol.
+We don't expect these updates to introduce any breaking changes.
+However, if we must introduce breaking changes to the plugin protocol is needed, then we'll create a new major version of the plugin protocol.

+Grafana will release new major versions of the plugin protocol alongside new major Grafana releases.
+When this happens, we'll then support both the old and the new plugin protocol for some time to make sure existing backend plugins continue to work.

-Because Grafana maintains the plugin protocol, the plugin protocol attempts to follow Grafana's versioning, However, that doesn't automatically mean that a new major version of the plugin protocol is created when a new major release of Grafana is released.
+The plugin protocol attempts to follow Grafana's versioning, However, that doesn't mean that we will automatically create a new major version of the plugin protocol when a new major release of Grafana is released.

 ## Writing plugins without Go

-If you want to write a backend plugin in another language than Go, then it’s possible as long as the language supports [gRPC](https://grpc.io/).
-However, writing a plugin in Go is recommended and has several advantages that should be carefully taken into account before proceeding:
+If you want to write a backend plugin in a language other than Go, then it’s possible as long as the language supports [gRPC](https://grpc.io/).
+However, we recommend developing your plugin in Go for several reasons:

-- There's an official [SDK]({{< relref "grafana-plugin-sdk-for-go/" >}}) available.
+- We offer an official [SDK]({{< relref "grafana-plugin-sdk-for-go/" >}}).
-- Single binary as the compiled output.
+- The compiled output is a single binary.
-- Building and compiling for multiple platforms is easy.
+- Building and compiling your plugin for multiple platforms is easy.
-- A statically compiled binary (in most cases) doesn't require any additional dependencies installed on the target platform enabling it to run “everywhere”.
+- In most cases, the compiled binary can run "everywhere" without needing additional dependencies installed on the target platform.
-- Small footprint in regards to binary size and resource usage.
+- There are small footprints for binary size and resource usage.